klebgenomics/Kaptive/docs/source/Databases.rst

 * Any locus gene should be annotated as ``CDS`` features.
 All ``CDS`` features will be used and any other type of feature will be ignored.

 * If the gene has a name, it should be specified in a ``gene`` qualifier.
-This is not required, but if absent the gene will only be named using its numbered position in the locus.
+This is not required for Kaptive to run, but if absent the gene will only be named using its numbered position in the locus and it will not be checked for any specific sequence variations relevant to :ref:`phenotype prediction <Phenotype-logic>`.

 Example piece of input Genbank file::